-At Aviation High, our unrelenting focus on student learning and improvement will continue in 2014 with three priorities identified and planned for: Literacy and Numeracy; Explicit Teaching - evidence-based teaching strategies; A Culture that promotes High Expectations.
+At Aviation High School, our unrelenting focus on student learning and improvement will continue in 2015 with three priorities identified and planned for: Literacy and Numeracy; Explicit Teaching - evidence-based teaching strategies; A Culture that promotes High Expectations.

-In 2013, Aviation High continued its position as a preferred school for students interested in aerospace and aviation.
+In 2014, Aviation High School continued its position as a preferred school for students interested in aerospace and aviation.
 This has been reflected in the on-going enrolment growth since the school opened in 2007.

-This 2013 School Annual Report summarises the school's profile, curriculum offerings, social climate, staffing information, student performance and other key outcomes.
+This 2014 School Annual Report summarises the school's profile, curriculum offerings, social climate, staffing information, student performance and other key outcomes.

-After undergoing significant facility improvements in recent years, Aviation High's main focus in 2013 was on the teaching and learning of students and using the new facilities to enhance those aviation and aerospace activities that make the school unique.
+After undergoing significant facility improvements in recent years, Aviation High School's main focus in 2014 was on the teaching and learning of students and using the new facilities to enhance those aviation and aerospace activities that make the school unique.

-School progress towards its goals in 2013
+School progress towards its goals in 2014

-From the Key Priorities and Strategic Activities for 2013 outlined in the Aviation High 2013 Short Term Operational Plan, the school has:
+From the Key Priorities and Strategic Activities for 2014 outlined in the Aviation High 2014 Short Term

+Operational Plan, the school has:

-- A culture of learning that promotes high expectations - Embed ACARA (National curriculum) while still maintaining QCAR and promote a new head of department of Aerospace - Embed the Developing Performance Framework for Aviation High staff - Embed literacy and numeracy knowledge and skills with an emphasis on improving student NAPLAN outcomes in Reading, Numeracy and Writing in all learning areas - Implemented the EATSIPS school plan to extend the embedment of Aboriginal and Torres Strait Islander Perspectives into the school
+- A culture of learning that promotes high expectations - 10 teachers to be trained in reading to learn program - Embed ACARA (National curriculum) while still maintaining QCAR and promote a new head of department of Aerospace - Embed the Developing Performance Framework for Aviation High School staff

+- Embed literacy and numeracy knowledge and skills with an emphasis on improving student NAPLAN outcomes in Reading, Numeracy and Writing in all learning areas

+- Implemented the EATSIPS school plan to extend the embedment of Aboriginal and Torres Strait Islander Perspectives into the school.